andrewhinh/captafied/README.md

 - [Credit](#credit)

 # Description
 A full-stack ML-powered website that helps users understand their spreadsheet data without the learning curve of data processing and visualization tools such as Excel or Python.
-Regardless of whether your data includes numbers, text, or image links, answers are answered through automatically-generated sliced tables, text, and plots.
+Regardless of whether your data includes numbers, text, or image links, answers are answered through automatically-generated sliced tables, text, plots, and HTML pages.

 ## Inference Pipeline
 The pipeline involves the following steps: